-- Modern Slavery Policy; - Anti Bribery & Corruption and Code of Ethics Policy; - Anti Money-Laundering & Counter Terrorist Financing Policy; - Enterprise Risk Management Policy & Procedure - Whistleblowing Policy & Procedure - HSE & Grievance, Incident & Accident Reporting Procedures; - Employment rules & relevant non-contractual employment policies; - Product Integrity & Stewardship Policy; - Diamond Sourcing Policy (in reference to the Kimberley Process) - System of Warranties Policy (in reference to the Kimberley Process) - Human Rights Policy; - Health, Safety & Well-being Policy; - Know your Customer Policy & Procedure - Procurement standard operating procedures.
+- Modern Slavery Policy; - Anti Bribery & Corruption and Code of Ethics Policy; - Group Code of Ethics; - Anti Money-Laundering & Counter Terrorist Financing Policy; - Enterprise Risk Management Policy & Procedure; - Whistleblowing Policy & Procedure; - HSE & Grievance, Incident & Accident Reporting Procedures;

+- Employment rules & relevant non-contractual employment policies;

+- Product Integrity & Stewardship Policy;

+- Diamond Sourcing Policy (in reference to the Kimberley Process)

+- System of Warranties Policy (in reference to the Kimberley Process)

+- Human Rights Policy;

+- Health, Safety & Well-being policies;

+- Know your Customer Policy & Procedure;

+- Procurement standard operating procedures.

-We regularly review and update our Policies and Procedures subject to latest evidence, failures/breaches and/or identified risks.
+We regularly review and update our Policies and Procedures subject to latest evidence, any failures/breaches and/or identified risks.

-Relevant Policies and Procedures are incorporated by reference into supplier and employee contracts.
+Certain Policies and Procedures are incorporated by reference into supplier and employee contracts.
 Our FTE employees all enter employment agreements with Group companies through a contractual and, in relevant countries, via a union-based collective bargaining process.
 Any seasonal or contract labour is sourced via known recruitment agents or local labour providers and all contractors are vetted for their legitimacy to work in our countries of operation.

-Gemfields works with international and local recruitment agents to identify hiring needs and applies employment practices in line with, and in certain aspects exceeding the requirements of, local legislation.
-For skilled hires we carry out thorough background checks to ascertain any employment risks, although human rights or slavery related questions are not an active part of this process.
+Gemfields works with international and local recruitment agents to identify hiring needs and applies employment practices in line with and, in certain aspects, exceeding the requirements of local legislation.